 I am a Master Wolfkeeper and Dogman, a dog lover, protector, and trainer, and mentor to those humans who want the same designation themselves.
-What is a Wolfkeeper?
+What is a Wolfkeeper or a Dogman (Dogwoman)?
 If you have a dog you can be a Wolfkeeper; this means you are a caretaker of one of God’s greatest gifts to humans—the domesticated dog.
 We often trivialize how a dog can shape our lives and bring us joy.

-I feel it is important for you to know that the book I wrote, which this comes from, was written while lying in a bed for 68 days in Stroger Hospital.
+I feel it is important for you to know that I wrote this original manuscript while lying in a bed for 68 days in Stroger Hospital.
 On June 22, 2008, I crashed my Lexus IS250 while trying to avoid hitting a motorcycle that cut me off in traffic.
 As a result of my car accident, I ruptured my right patellar tendon, broke my right femur in half, cracked my left acetabulum and greater trochanter, fractured my sternum, and, incredibly enough, suffered only minor head injuries.
 I had never experienced that level of pain in my life— I thought I was going to die.
 Lying in my hospital bed was a mental exercise every day, as I just watched the clock turn.
 I suffered multiple blood clots and had to teach myself how to walk again.

 Raising and training a dog is an art, like any other discipline.
 People get dogs without thinking about the full responsibility of ownership, and this is quickly manifested in the behavior of the dog.
 Every year 800,000 people are seriously injured by dogs, and 10 to 20 people die every year as a result of dog bites in the U.S., with the majority of the victims being children.
 I consider this to be 800,000 untrained dog owners or people who should just not have a dog.
 My goal is to inspire the 48 million-plus dog owners in the United States to shed the label of “dog owners” and become “Wolfkeepers.”
 Once you consider yourself a Wolfkeeper and start studying canine behavior and training your dog, you will find yourself transforming in the process as well, and becoming more in tune with nature.